ztenretep/tron_tools/Python/TronScan/readme.md

 ## Tronscan

 <p align="justify">
-The Tronscan Api can be accessed by a browser or via the command line.
+The Tronscan API can be accessed by a browser or via the command line.
 </p>

 ## References